 After that, you need to re-enter your WiFi password because the resetting process erases all the WiFi passwords you have entered before.

-The problem may not come from your phone but the SIM card or provider.
+The problem may not come from your phone but from the SIM card or provider.
 Check if the signal is full or weak.
-Also, make sure you use an active SIM card.
+Also, make sure you are using an active SIM card.
 Check if your SIM Card is placed correctly.

 You may lose your data during the process.
 That is why you need to backup your phone before starting.
 First, go to Settings > General Management > Reset > Factory data reset.